ickule/yagolip/README.md

 ### Installing dependencies

-To install all Python dependencies, upgrade pip and install the modules from the requirement file, you can do so all in one with teh following command:
+To install all Python dependencies, upgrade pip and install the modules from the requirement file, you can do so all in one with the following command:

 ```sh
 python3 -m pip install -U -r requirements.txt
 ```

-### Extending PYTHONPATH environment variable
+### Extending the PYTHONPATH environment variable

 Extend your PYTHONPATH environment variable to include the workspace src folder before running the project or its tests with the following: